ibanyu/owl/README.md

 ## What is dbinjection

 dbinjeciotn is a db manager platform,committed to standardizing the data, index in the database and operations to the database, to avoid risks and failures.
-capabilities which dbinjection provide include Process approval、sql Audit、sql execute and execute as crontab 、data backup and recover .
+capabilities which dbinjection provides include Process approval、sql Audit、sql execute and execute as crontab、data backup and recover .

 #### Technology stack
 * gin